Spatial Markov property in Brownian disks: Peeling of a triangulation with a boundary

 and, for every $m\in\{0,1,\ldots,p-1\}$,

 and finally

-Now recall \eqref{peel1} and \eqref{peel2}, and use the notation $q_\infty(p,j)$ for the transition probabilities of the peeling process of the type I UIPT, which is discussed in \cite[Section 6.1]{CLG}.
+Now recall \eqref{peel1} and \eqref{peel2}, and use the notation $q_\infty(p,j)$ for the transition probabilities of the peeling process of the UIPT of type I, which is discussed in \cite[Section 6.1]{CLG}.
 According to \cite{CLG}, the nonzero values of $q_\infty(p,j)$ are determined as follows.
 For every integer $p\geq 1$, we have

 and, for every $m\in\{0,1,\ldots,p-1\}$,

 Comparing the last two displays with \eqref{peel1} and \eqref{peel2}, we see that we have

 for every $j\in\{1,0,-1,-2,\ldots,-p+1\}$.
 In other words, $(P^L_n)_{n\geq 0}$ is a $h$-transform of the peeling process of the UIPT, for the function $h=h_L$ defined by